KonstantinSimeonov/tsx-control-statements/transformer/README.md

 | 3.6.x              | tests _passing_        |
 | next               | tests _passing_        |

-## It compiles `tsx`
+## Drop-in replacement for jsx control statements
+- No need to rewrite anything
+- Compile control statements in typescript `.tsx` files
-- Control statements transpile to type correct typescript before type checking
+  - Control statements transpile to type-correct typescript before type checking
-  - Static linting tools cannot infer that some additional transpilation will occur and might complain (more on that [here](./test/tsx-cases/for.tsx))
+- Compile control statements in javascript `.js` and `.jsx` files
+  - `"allowJs"` should be set to `true` in your typescript configuration
-- Test it: `yarn && yarn --cwd transformer build && yarn test`
+- Run the test suite: `yarn && yarn --cwd transformer build && yarn test`.
+It includes:
-  - **Tests include behaviour compatibility tests with `jsx-control-statements` and tests whether tsx control statements render the same elements as components using plain ts in tsx.**
+  - Compatibility tests with `jsx-control-statements` (i.e. both produce the same output html)

-## It compiles javascript `jsx`
-- Setting `"allowJs"` to `true` in `tsconfig.json` should do the trick.

-## No dependence on any frontend framework
-- The transformer works solely on the typescript ast and has nothing to do with React, React Native, Vue and so on.
-It just transforms jsx.
+  - Tests for correct transpilation
+  - Tests for typechecking

+## Zero dependencies apart from typescript
+- Pick any typescript version equal to or above `2.4.x`
+- Can be used with Vue, React or just plain jsx/tsx

 ## Known limitations:
 - **[js, ts]** I haven't found any way of integrating this into `create-react-app` scaffold project without ejecting the scripts and modifying them